nishant1695/Kafka-Airflow-CS777/README.md

 ## About the Dataset

 Instead of using a static database, we opted to use an open-source API called [Random User Generator](https://randomuser.me/) to simulate real-time data generation.
-We used Python code defined in an airflow DAG to periodically call the API to generate random user data for multiple users to simulate multiple users in a system submitting information through a form.
+We used Python code defined in an airflow DAG to periodically call the API to generate random user data for multiple users to simulate multiple users in a system submitting information through one form.

 ## Environment
 There are 2 major components required for implementing a Kafka-Airflow pipeline: